aice09/YhengTemplate/README.md

      npm audit fix
      ```

-2. Create **fileshere** folder inside your master folder

-3. Run Gulp to get compile Javascript, Sass, images, and dump files.
+2. Run Gulp to get compile Javascript, Sass, images, and dump files.

    - Build to compile all stuffs